Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/06_sessions_and_connections.md

 This chapter explores **sessions** and **connections** in STT - how peers establish communication channels, maintain them, and handle errors.
 You'll learn the full lifecycle from connection establishment to graceful shutdown.

+**Agnostic Note:** Sessions transport encrypted bytes.
+STT doesn't care if you're streaming video, sending files, or running custom protocols.
+The session just provides a secure, multiplexed byte channel.
+YOU define what flows through it.

 **Key concepts:**

 - **Connection**: Network-level link (UDP socket or WebSocket)